daddabarba/CV2_3/README.md

 ## Scripts

+When running the scripts please move in the directory `code`.

 ### test.py

 This script manually constructs the pipeline required for sections 2 (Morphable Model) and 3 (Pinhole camera model).
 Please run `fit.py --help` to see the arguments available.